-- (i) On February 26, 2018 the Company closed a private placement offering of 7,166,667 units at a purchase price of \$0.30 per unit, for aggregate gross proceeds of \$2,150,000.
+(v) On March 29, 2019 the Company closed the second tranche of a private placement consisting of 507,333 units at the price of \$0.30 per unit for total proceeds of \$152,200.
 Each unit consists of one common share and one warrant.
-Each warrant is exercisable to acquire one common share at a price of \$0.50 until August 26, 2019.
-The Company has the option to accelerate the expiry date of the warrant provided that if after four months and one day following the closing of the private placement, the closing price of the Common Shares on the TSX Venture Exchange is equal to or greater than \$0.90 for 10 consecutive trading days. - (ii) On March 28, 2018 the Company issued 150,000 common shares pursuant to the exercise of stock options at a price of \$0.06.
+Each warrant is exercisable to acquire one common share at a price of \$0.50 for a period of 24 months from the closing date.
+The Company has the option to accelerate the expiry date of the warrant provided that if after four months and one day following the closing of the private placement, the closing price of the common shares on the TSX Venture Exchange is equal to or greater than \$0.90 for 10 consecutive trading days.